Well, well, what do we have here? If it isn't me.

 Gaara nodded, picking the keys off the counter.
 "I'm borrowin' it."

-"Wasn't askin'", grunted the redhead, grabbing the jacket he'd left hanging off the back of a chair.
-Upon seeing him throw the jacket on, Kankuro rose to his feet to emphasize his reluctance.
+"Wasn't askin'", grunted the redhead, grabbing his jacket.
+Alarmed, Kankuro rose to his feet to emphasize his reluctance.

 "You take that damn jacket off.
 You're still high out of your fuckin' mind, like hell I'll let you ride my precious baby."